 As PLC technology has advanced, so have programming languages and communications capabilities, along with many other important features.
 Today's PLCs offer faster scan times, space efficient high-density input/output systems, and special interfaces to allow non-traditional devices to be attached directly to the PLC.
 Not only can they communicate with other control systems, they can also perform reporting functions and diagnose their own failures, as well as the failure of a machine or process.
 Size is typically used to categorize today's PLC, and is often an indication of the features and types of applications it will accommodate.

-In this graduation project Simatic S7-200 CPU 212 PLC with 8 inputs and 6 outputs operating with 240 volt AC is used, and an automation of a wye-delta start of the motor is realized by PLC programs.
-The program is loaded to PLC the outputs are arranged to control related conductor relays to operate the three phase motor.
-The system operated in laboratory conditions.
+In this graduation project Simatic S7-200 CPU 212 8 inputs, 6 outputs, 240 volt AC PLC is used, and an automation of a delta wye start of the motor is realized by PLC programs.

 TABLE OF CONTENTS